-3. Checking your credit report will not reduce your credit score
+Myth: Checking your credit report will reduce your credit score

-If you are applying for loans or lines of credit, you are most likely getting hard inquiries against your credit report.
+If you are applying for loans or lines of credit, there will likely be hard inquiries made on your credit report.

 Your credit can be rebuilt over time if you focus on developing good credit habits and working through the issues on your credit report.

-So, now that you know how credit works remember, you should use credit wisely and to your advantage.
-That means using it to obtain a home loan, get a cell phone, rent your apartment, or for business financing (with a solid business plan).
+So, now that you know how does credit work, remember you should use credit wisely and to your advantage.
+That means using it to obtain a home loan, get a cell phone, sign a lease for an apartment, or for business financing (with a solid business plan).